rachelngordon/naive-bayes-from-scratch/README.md

 # naive-bayes-from-scratch
-Homework assignment to implement a Naive Bayes classifier from scratch.
+Implement a Naive Bayes classifier from scratch.
 Classifying negative and positive movie reviews

 In order to run this script (Gordon_HW2.py) successfully, you must first install spaCy using the following commands: